Marcin-Migdal/test-recruitment-task/README.md

 # Test recruitment task

-## Requirements
+## Requirements:

--   Make application where you can add users in an modal, then display them in the table
+-   Make application where you can add users in an modal, then display them in the table<br></br>
 -   Main page will display:
     -   Two buttons:
         -   Add (this button opens modal)
         -   Remove (this button deletes all users)
     -   Table (table has three columns, Name, Surname and Age)
--   Users must be saved to the localStorage
--   Modal which is opened by button
+        <br></br>
--   Modal is closed when clicked outside the modal
+-   Modal will display:
--   In modal there are:
-    -   three inputs (all are required to add an user):
+    -   Three inputs (all are required to add an user):
         -   Name
         -   Surname
         -   Age (this input is an number)
-    -   and two buttons
+    -   Two buttons
         -   Add (this button adds user to the array, and also close the modal after adding user)
         -   Clear (this button clears modal inputs)
+            <br></br>
+-   Users must be saved to the localStorage
+-   Modal is closed when clicked outside the modal
--   While clicking on header sort its column
+-   While clicking on column header, sort users by this column values

-Task made for exercise, done in 1h and 40m
+### Task made for exercise, completed in 1h and 40m